bitwarden/help/_articles/send/send-lifespan.md

 To delete a Send from a Mobile App, tap the menu icon ( {% icon fa-ellipsis-v %} or {% icon fa-ellipsis-h %} ) and tap the **Delete** option:

-{% image /send/send-delete-mob.png Delete from a Browser Extension %}
+{% image /send/send-delete-mob.png Delete from a Mobile App %}

 {% endcapture %}
 {{ mobile_info | markdownify}}